One repo. One runner. Zero infrastructure.

 Wiring it in

-Fork soul.md as a starter scaffold and fill in the files.
-Every skill reads CLAUDE.md, so the identity propagates automatically — no per-skill plumbing.
+Once built, copy the files into soul/.
+Every skill reads CLAUDE.md, so the identity propagates automatically - no per-skill plumbing.

 Skills outside Actions.